valiot/opex62541/docs/tutorials/Elixir Integration.md

 end
 ```

-This code can be excuted as
+This code can be executed as

 ```elixir
 {:ok, my_pid} = MyServer.start_link({self(), 103} = _user_init_state)